sigstore/cosign/README.md

 ```

 `cosign` defaults to using the public instance of rekor at [rekor.sigstore.dev](https://rekor.sigstore.dev).
-To configure the rekor server, set the `REKOR_SERVER` env variable.
+To configure the rekor server, use the -`rekor-url` flag

 ## Caveats